Christian poetry: The Age of Reason and after

 The uninterrupted recitation or Pabasa of the whole epic is a popular Filipino Catholic devotion during the Lenten season, and particularly during Holy Week.

 In 2011, the performing art was cited by the National Commission for Culture and the Arts as one of the Intangible Cultural Heritage of the Philippines under the performing arts category that the government may nominate in the UNESCO Intangible Cultural Heritage Lists.

 In America with the Second Great Awakening, hymn writing flourished from folk hymns and Negro spirituals to more literary texts from the likes of Oliver Wendell Holmes Sr. Women hymn writers gained prominence including Anglo-Irish hymn-writer Mrs C. F. Alexander, the author of All things bright and beautiful.
 Anna B. Warner wrote the poem "Jesus loves me," which, put to music, many Christian children learn to this day.

+The parallel development of German Romanticism also produced Christian religious poetry by Annette von Droste-Hülshoff and Clemens Brentano, as well as the rediscovery and publication of ancient and Medieval religious poetry by linguists and antiquarians like Baron Joseph von Laßberg, Friedrich Blume, and Johann Martin Lappenberg.
+The same era and its aftermath also produced hymn writing by Silent Night lyricist Joseph Mohr, Cordula Wöhler, and Joseph Hermann Mohr.

 During an 1893 Welsh eisteddfod held as part of the World Columbian Exposition in Chicago, Rev. Evan Reese, a Calvinistic Methodist minister from Puncheston, Pembrokeshire, and author of Welsh poetry whose Bardic name was Dyfed, won the Bardic Chair and the $500 prize money offered for a 2,000 line awdl on the set subject Iesu o Nazareth ("Jesus of Nazareth").
 Rev. Reese went on to become the Archdruid of the Gorsedd Cymru and to announce the posthumous victory of Hedd Wyn at the infamous 1917 "Eisteddfod of the Black Chair."

-Christian poetry figured prominently in the Western literary canon from the Middle Ages through the 18th century.
+Christian poetry figured prominently in the Western literary canon from the Antiquity through the 18th century.

-However with the progressive secularization of Western Civilization from about 1500 until the present, Christian poetry was less and less represented in literary and academic writing of the 19th and 20th centuries and scarcely at all in the 21st century.
+However, with the progressive secularization of Western Civilization from about 1800 until the present, religious poetry is being less represented in Western academic writing.